-In the year that ended June 30, 2024, the Company continued to narrow its exploration focus to the most prospective claims at the Golden Baie Project, consistent with its district-scale exploration strategy.
-It reduced some claims, moving the assessment credit into adjoining, more prospective land.
-This process reallocated the Company's holdings within a new set of licences.
+In the year that ended June 30, 2024, the Company continued to narrow its exploration focus to the most prospective mineral licenses within the Golden Baie Project, consistent with its district-scale exploration strategy.
+It reduced, and in some cases, grouped mineral licenses, moving the assessment credit into adjoining, more prospective land.
+This process reallocated the Company's holdings within a new set of licenses.
 The total reduction was 762 claims or 9,050 hectares.

 The Company also staked an additional 1,100 hectares of prospective mineral claims surrounding the Le Pouvoir antimony/gold prospect, expanding coverage within the highly anomalous Little River Trend.
-This brings Golden Baie's total area to 54,875 hectares, including the Hermitage project claims.
+This brought Golden Baie's total area to 49,450 hectares, including the Hermitage project license.